apache/fury-site/blog/2024-05-06-metastring-space-efficient_encoding_for_string.md

 ## Encoding Flags and Data jointly

 - Depending on the case, one can choose encoding `flags + data` jointly, using 3 bits of first byte for flags and other bytes for data.
+This can be useful since there are some holes remaining in last byte, adding flags in data doesn't always increase serialized bytes size.
 - Or one can use a header to encode such flags with other meta such as encoded size, this is what Fury does in https://github.com/apache/incubator-fury/pull/1556

 ## Benchmark